×

 WHERE points > (SELECT AVG(points) FROM students)

-Select all students where lastname is either 'გელაშვილი' or 'გოგუაძე' with
+Select all students where lastname is either 'გელაშვილი' or 'გოგუაძე' with IN operatorSELECT *

 FROM students